 The Vocational Nursing program is the entry level pathway into the Nursing field.
 Following completion of three prerequisite courses, the VN program takes one year to complete and prepares graduates to take the National Council Licensure Examination for Vocational Nurses (NCLEX-VN).
 Licensure as a Vocational Nurse must be granted by the Texas State Board of Nursing.

-Prospective students should meet with Amy Callan, Health Sciences Counselor, and then with Teri Brown, Health Sciences Assistant, to ensure all requirements are met.
+Prospective students should meet with Amy Cohen, Health Sciences Counselor, and then with Joy Raines, Health Sciences Assistant, to ensure all requirements are met.
 Applications should be submitted to the Health Sciences office.

 A limited number of students are accepted in each class.
 As a result, the admittance process is deliberate and decisive.